Demographics of Nova Scotia: Knowledge of languages

 The question on knowledge of languages allows for multiple responses.
 The following figures are from the 2021 Canadian Census and the 2016 Canadian Census, and lists languages that were selected by at least 0.5 per cent of respondents.

 Mother tongue

-The 2011 Canadian census showed a population of 921,727.Of the 904,285 singular responses to the census question concerning mother tongue the most commonly reported languages were:
+The 2021 Canadian census showed a population of 969,383.Of the 941,105 singular responses to the census question concerning mother tongue the most commonly reported languages were:

-There were also 275 single-language responses for Turkish; 195 for Non-verbal languages (Sign languages); 30 for Malay; 100 for Bantu languages; 70 for Kurdish; 120 for Slovak; and 5 for Estonian.
-Figures shown are for the number of single language responses and the percentage of total single-language responses.